DEBT is the four-letter word no one wants to hear, let alone deal with. It’s easier and faster than you can imagine getting in over your head.

 - Interest rate, paying off the highest interest rate balance first (Debt Avalanche Method).
 This usually allows you to save more money on interest in the long run, but can take a few months longer depending on your balances.

 - Any order you choose.
 Seriously, you can pay off debts in any order that will keep you motivated.
 The key is to pay one at a time.

 Once you’ve created a plan, the next step is to start making monthly payments on your debt.
 Commitment and consistency are key to making progress.
-If you’ve calculated your debt payoff time, then you already have an idea of the amount of time it will take to take to become completely debt free.
+If you’ve calculated your debt payoff, then you already have an idea of the amount of time it will take to take to become completely debt-free.
 Tracking your progress and celebrating milestones along the way will help keep you motivated to continue paying off debt.